 A Spoonful of Sugar Is the Medicine

-Lest you think that honey is only healthy if used on the outside of the body, it can help with a great many internal problems too.
+Lest you think that honey is healthy only if used on the outside of the body, it can help with a great many internal problems too.
 Thanks to its antimicrobial action, it not only soothes sore throats but can also kill the bacteria that sometimes cause them.
-Although research is inconclusive so far, there’s also the suggestion it could actually reduce tooth decay—all that sticky sugar notwithstanding.
+If functions as a cough suppressant, too.
+Although research is inconclusive so far, there’s also the suggestion it could actually reduce tooth decay, all that sticky sugar notwithstanding.
 Moving down the esophagus and through the digestive tract, honey can help to heal ulcers and upset stomachs.
 It has also been proven to regulate intestinal function, alleviating both constipation and diarrhea.
 (In a similarly syzygial way, honey can be used both as a sleep aid and to increase alertness.)
 Honey also contains a variety of antioxidants, which may reduce the risk of cardiovascular disease and cancer.